Documentary Series Featuring Hip-Hop Legends Little Brother, Justus League

 As part of a yearlong celebration of North Carolina’s rich musical history, we are thrilled to unveil a Holland Randolph Gallagher-directed documentary series about the first golden age of North Carolina hip-hop at the turn of the millennium.

-In The Water is a series of live session featuring North Carolina musicians performing in unique, meaningful locations in the state.
+In The Water is a series of intimate concerts featuring North Carolina musicians performing in unique, meaningful locations in the state.

 Each episode of In The Water will feature a three- to four-song performance, as well as environmental footage and narration from the artist.
 The goal is for these elements to collectively paint a picture of the spaces - both literal and metaphorical - that shape the sounds and souls of each musician.